openstack-archive/fuel-specs/specs/8.0/multirack-in-fuel-ui.rst

 * Existing `group_id` attribute of Node model should be used to sort and filter node list in Fuel UI.

-* When new environment is created default node network group is created in there (which is connected to shared Admin network).
+* When new environment is created default Node network group is created in there (which is connected to shared Admin network).
 It is named "default".
-  This name is the only distinguisher of default node network group which is being used in several places in code.
-But the name of node network group is not read-only entity.
+  This name is the only distinguisher of default Node network group which is being used in several places in code.
+But the name of Node network group is not read-only entity.
 It can be changed via API.
 So, this distinguisher can be lost easily, data processing in Nailgun become broken in this case.

-  So that a permanent distinguisher for default node network group should be introduced. `Cluster` model should be extended to store id of default node network group for the particular environment.
+  So that a permanent distinguisher for default Node network group should be introduced. `Cluster` model should be extended to store id of default node network group for the particular environment.

 Data model
 ----------